Calibrated Stackelberg Games: Learning Optimal Commitments Against Calibrated Agents: Principal's learning algorithms

+\proof{Proof of \Cref{thm:upper-bound}.} To simplify notation, we use $n_T(i) := n_{[0,T]}(i)$.
+When the agent follows deterministic tie-breaking, we have:

+where (a) is because $U_P(\bar{\bp}_T(i),i) \leq \Vst$ (since $i \in \BR(\bar{\bp}_T)$), the Hölder's inequality, and the fact that $\|\cdot \|_2 \leq \| \cdot \|_1$, and (b) is because of the definition of $\Umax$ and \Cref{def:calibration-adaptive}.
+The proof for the randomized tie-breaking setting has an extra term from Azuma-Hoeffding's inequality, similar to the proof of \Cref{lemma:no-swap-regret}. \Halmos

-\end{theorem} On the other hand, it may seem that because the agent's behavior is less specified when she uses calibrated forecasts (as opposed to full knowledge), the principal may only be able to extract much less utility compared to $\Vst$.
-Again, we show that this is not the case and that there exist algorithms for the principal such that the sequence of strategies $\{\h_t\}_{t \in [T]}$ is asymptotically approaching $\Vst$. \begin{theorem} There exists an algorithm for the principal in CSGs that achieves average utility:
+On the other hand, it may seem that because the agent's behavior is less specified when she uses calibrated forecasts (as opposed to full knowledge of the principal's $\h_t$), the principal may only be able to extract much less utility compared to $\Vst$.
+Again, we show that this is not the case and that there exist algorithms for the principal such that the sequence of strategies $\{\h_t\}_{t \in [T]}$ is asymptotically approaching $\Vst$.